 Generally, amounts shown on your Form RRB-1099-R are considered a normal distribution.
 Use distribution code "7" if you are asked for a distribution code.
+Distribution codes are not shown on Form RRB-1099-R.

 There are three copies of this form.
-Copy B is to be included with your income tax return if federal income tax is witheld.
+Copy B is to be included with your income tax return if federal income tax is withheld.
 Copy C is for your own records.
 Copy 2 is filed with your state, city, or local income tax return, when required.
 See the illustrated Copy B (Form RRB-1099-R) above.